Akhilesh97/data-center-scale-computing/README.md

 - **Changing the Application**: Replace the content in the `app` directory with your own application code.

 - **Modifying the Dockerfile**: If you have specific requirements or dependencies, you can modify the `Dockerfile`.
 For example, you can install additional software packages or set environment variables.

-- **Port Mapping**: Adjust the port mapping when running the container to match your application's requirements.

 ## Contributing